ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 [^1]: André Breton, _Point du Jour_, Nouv. éd. rev. et corr, Collection Idées (Paris: [Paris] Gallimard [1970], 1970)

-According to Breton, words’s tendency to naturally fall into groups is a source of frustration.
+According to Breton, words’ tendency to naturally fall into groups is a source of frustration.
 Surrealism was an effort to break this predictability, creating new word associations.
 However, during foreign language instruction, we want students to take advantage of the natural phenomenon of words association.
 A major part of learning a language is to assimilate and tap into this natural pool of “phrases toutes faites” (set expressions).
+These expressions go unnoticed when we are familiar with the language, but until our students notice these repetitive patterns we have to point them out to them.
+Our textbook _Espaces_ does a great job having the characters of the Roman Photo repeat these everyday expressions and then it groups under a little section called "Expressions Utiles".

+<mark>Tip:</mark> For the section "Mon dictionnaire" of their e-portfolios you can ask your students to use these expressions as well.

+We would all be happy if at the end of the semester these expressions had been assimilated by our students.

 ### 5. Claude Shannon’s experiment

-Claude Shannon, mathematician and well known as “the father of information theory”, has shown evidence that what we knew intuitively is actually true.
+Claude Shannon, mathematician and well known as “the father of information theory”, has shown evidence that what we knew intuitively about words following patterns is actually true.
 Applying a certain number of parameters to a random string of letters and spaces and then repeating with more and more parameters over and over again, words started to form.

 ### 6. Predictability and Surprise